-See where the giants of the literary world ate, drank, discussed, thought and worked.
-The pubs and taverns that inspired some of the greatest creative minds in the world - and still do.
-This new and unique tour is artist-led and arranged by the not-for-profit charity The Maverick Theatre Company.
-It involves local writers and artists from London's West End and the UK TV and Film industry.
 We are delighted to announce that the late Charles Dickens and occasionally the late Virginia Woolf have agreed to host the tour!
 It takes in not only the history of literature in London but some of its contemporary places and spaces too and looks at some key elements in our writers' lives.
-Starting in Fitzrovia, and ending in Soho, our tour also includes those pubs and bars associated with the British Film industry and contemporary writers.
-So you never know who you might bump into...!

 New York Writers Workshop is an alliance of published authors and professional writers of fiction, non-fiction, journalism, poetry, plays and screenplays, who live and teach in New York City and a growing list of locales across the globe.

 EMERGING ARTISTS THEATRE'S mission is to provide a dynamic home for emerging writers and artists, providing the unique opportunity for playwrights to collaborate with directors, actors, and designers throughout the development process—from idea through fully realized production.
 EAT's supportive environment nurtures a close-knit group of artists working toward the common goal of creating dynamic theatre, and its commitment to the development of new works is integral to the cultural enrichment of New York City.

 Some early Dysfunctional highlights include Alien Sex Cult Clones Madonna!, a late-night satire of tabloid journalism, which ran successfully for almost a year in various downtown venues, its sequel, Princess Di’s Brain Kept Alive in Graceland!, which ran for nearly six months, and Vampire Stewardesses from Hell!!, which played to sold-out houses at Under St. Mark’s Theater.

-Developing Artists (DA) is a nonprofit organization founded in 1999 dedicated to providing opportunities for underdog teens to reach their full potential through a practical application of the performing arts.
+Developing Artists is a nonprofit organization founded in 1999 dedicated to providing opportunities for underdog teens to reach their full potential through a practical application of the performing arts.
 We help kids find THEIR place and THEIR connection to THEIR community through participation in the arts.
 In 2001, DA also created the first youth arts festival called REBEL VERSES (RV).
 RV is a 2-week festival of performances by some of the best youth companies in NYC & beyond.
 This festival was born out of the dire need here in New York City for new voices in theater.